blukatdevelopment/UnchainedWorlds/fantasy/rule_supplements/player_handbook.md

-# Dungeons and Delvers: Player Handbook
+# UW: Fantasy Player Handbook
 This is a fantasy dungeon-crawler expansion of the Unchained Worlds system.

 # Core Mechanics